-Right culture: People who use services live confident, inclusive, and empowered lives thanks to the leaders' and care staff's ethos, values, attitudes, and behaviours.
+Right culture: People who use services live confident, inclusive, and empowered lives thanks to the leaders' and care staff's values and behaviours.
 The staff team coordinated efficiently to ensure that people's rights and preferences were respected.
-Regular communication between the service and family members and medical experts helped to foster positive working relationships and gave people the freedom to conduct their lives as they saw fit.
 The management team set a good example, and people were encouraged to take positive risks and were supported to complete more tasks independently.